Extrusion Melt Pumps: How MAAG Pumps Improve Output and Product Consistency

 • MP (Maximum Pressure)

-And with accessories like support carts, control systems, and screen changers, the system is engineered to fit seamlessly into your line.
+With accessories like support carts, control systems, and screen changers, the system is engineered to fit seamlessly into your line.

 Lineup of the MAAG x6 product family of extrusion melt pumps & their pressure rating.
 Courtesy: MAAG